Find Your Accord

 This year saw two important safety advances: Advanced Compatibility Engineering™ ACE™ body structure and Vehicle Stability Assist™ (VSA™).

-The Accord Hybrid emphasized performance with the Honda IMA (Integrated Motor Assist).
-It got better mileage than its 4-cylinder counterpart and still hit 0–60 in 6.7 seconds.
+The Accord Hybrid emphasized performance with the Honda IMA (Integrated Motor Assist). receiving better mileage ratings than its 4-cylinder counterpart.

 In 1998, the Accord became the first automobile to meet California’s Ultra-Low Emission Vehicle standards, ushering in a new class of efficient, midsize cars.